 Like section 203(h)(1) which states the mathematical formula for CSPA petitions, subsection 3 uses the identical language regarding which petitions it applies to: “for purposes of subsections (a)(2)(A) and (d).”

 Section 203(d) relates to derivative beneficiaries of the family-based, employment-based and lottery-based immigrant visa categories.
-Both the USCIS and the BIA are in agreement that section 203(h)(1) applies to all derivative beneficiaries, yet Matter of Wang concludes that “the language of section 203(h)(3) does not expressly state which petitions qualify for automatic conversion and retention of priority dates.”
+Both the BIA are in agreement that section 203(h)(1) applies to all derivative beneficiaries, yet Matter of Wang concludes that “the language of section 203(h)(3) does not expressly state which petitions qualify for automatic conversion and retention of priority dates.”

 We beg to differ.
 It is clear that both subsections apply to the same petitions.

 Wang then purports to examine the legislative history of CSPA in attempting to discern the intent of Congress is enacting section 203(h)(3).
 After quoting various members of the House of Representatives, but not a single member of the Senate, the Board concludes that “we find that while the legislative record demonstrates a clear concern on the part of Congress to ameliorate the delays associated with the processing of visa petitions, there is no indication in the statutory language or legislative history of the CSPA that Congress intended to create a mechanism to avoid the natural consequence of a child aging out of a visa category because of the length of the visa line.”

 The problem with this is that the section 203(h)(3) was not part of the original House bill, but was added to the bill by the Senate.
 Therefore, the Board erred by failing to consider the statement of Senator Feinstein when she introduced the Senate bill: